Events

 How to Optimize 3D File Size in Rhino and KeyShot Using the KeyShot Studio 2024 Plugin.

-Solution: Rhino Blocks and KeyShot Studio Plugin
+The Solution: Rhino Blocks & KeyShot Studio Plugin

-Step 1: Install KeyShot Plugin
+Step 1: Install the KeyShot Plugin for Rhino

 Step 2: Convert Scans to Blocks in Rhino